Shopify/quilt/packages/react-network/README.md

 ### `<Status />`

 Specifies a status code. `applyToContext` will set `ctx.status` with the passed status code.
-If multiple status codes are set during the navigation of the tree, the highest one will be used.
+If multiple status codes are set during the navigation of the tree, the most "significant" one will be used — that is, the status code that is the highest numerically.
 The example below illustrates how you can use this component to always return a 404 status code for a `NotFound` component:

 ```tsx
 import {Status, StatusCode} from '@shopify/react-network';